sd17spring/sd17spring.github.io/_days/day-2.md

 ## Executing Python Scripts

-Learning how to write our first Python program is easy (in fact, all you have to do is read the XKCD comic and the code for Hello World is right there!).
+Learning how to write our first Python program is easy (in fact, all you have to do is read the xkcd comic and the code for Hello World is right there!).
 What we need to do next is to understand how to run (or execute our Python code).
 There are quite a few methods for executing Python code, and it helps to be familiar with all of them.
 Depending on the situation, you may choose a different route for running your program.

 ### Method 0: In the browser as a Jupyter Notebook